nina-jalen/meta-weather-app/README.md

 # Weather Forecast Application

-Weather forecast application was build as a final project from SheCodes Plus workshops.
+Weather forecast application was build as a final project from the SheCodes Plus workshops.